 Numerous scenes in the 1988 road-trip movie Rain Man were filmed in Greater Cincinnati, where the Hollywood entourage spent nine weeks on location.
 Starring Tom Cruise as Charlie Babbitt and Dustin Hoffman as his autistic older brother Raymond, the film won the Oscar for Best Picture.
 Hoffman snared Best Actor honors.

-Groups in Cincinnati also may want to visit the Museum Center at Union Terminal, a restored Art Deco-style train station that houses the Cincinnati History Museum, Museum of Natural History & Science and an OMNIMAX theater.
+Groups in Cincinnati also may want to visit the Museum Center at Union Terminal.
+Marvel at the restored Art Deco-style train station that houses the Cincinnati History Museum, Museum of Natural History & Science and an OMNIMAX theater.
 Other top Cincinnati attractions include the National Underground Railroad Freedom Center, Cincinnati Art Museum, Cincinnati Zoo and Botanical Garden, and Taft Museum of Art.
 Baseball’s Cincinnati Reds play at the riverfront’s Great American Ball Park, where tours are available; next door is the Cincinnati Reds Hall of Fame and Museum.
-BB Riverboats offers Ohio River cruises.
+In addition, BB Riverboats offers Ohio River cruises.